Space-Turtle0/PythonComputer/README.md

 # PythonComputer
-PythonComputer is a simple python program (no display) that simulates a computer.
+# PythonComputer is a simple python program (no display) that simulates a computer.

 There will be additional elements which you can add to on your own.

 >>>INSTALATION
->Download the ZIP folder
+1) Download the ZIP folder
->Download Visual Studio Code or PyCharm
+2) Download Visual Studio Code or PyCharm
 VSC: https://code.visualstudio.com/
 PyCharm: https://www.jetbrains.com/pycharm/download/
->Open the Zip Folder
+3) Open the Zip Folder
->Make sure you open with VSC or PyCharm!
+4) Make sure you open with VSC or PyCharm!
 Otherwise you won't be able to edit it.
->Congrats!
+5) Congrats!
 You now have access to the files.

 >>>Customizability
 You will see in the folder 2 variables.
 Location or/and pass
->IF you see the variable pass,
+# [PASS] IF you see the variable pass,
 This is just the "default" password, you can change it to whatever you want.

->IF you see the variable location
+# [Location] IF you see the variable location
 It normally means give the location of a file.
 [WARNING:] It is best you give a new and empty txt file!
 Otherwise you might hit some error.
 Don't expect your old txt file to be as it is.